Ben (Macklemore album)

 Ben is the third solo studio album by American rapper Macklemore.
-It was released on March 3, 2023, by Bendo LLC.
-It features guest appearances by Charlieonnafriday, Collett, DJ Premier, Jackson Lee Morgan, Livingston, Morray, NLE Choppa, Sarah Barthel, Tones and I, and Vic Daggs II.
+It was released on March 3, 2023, by Bendo and Warner Music.
+It features guest appearances by charlieonnafriday, Collett, DJ Premier, Jackson Lee Morgan, Windser, Livingston, Morray, NLE Choppa, Sarah Barthel, Tones and I, and Vic Daggs II.
+It is his first album in 6 years since his 2017 album Gemini.
+The album was recorded between 2020 and 2022.

+The album garnered positive reviews from critics.
+Ben debuted and peaked at number 18 on the Billboard 200 and spawned five singles: "Chant", "Maniac", "Faithful", "Heroes" and "No Bad Days".

 Background and promotion

 Macklemore officially revealed the album's release date and cover art on November 7, 2022.
 He has stated that much of the album's content was influenced by his relapse with alcohol addiction during the COVID-19 lockdowns: "I think that pain is a catalyst for great art," he said.
 "I don't want to inflict the pain on myself anymore to make art.
 It's not like I need to self-sabotage in order to create, but I think that it created some darker, more honest, and vulnerable moments on the album."

 On February 16, 2023, Macklemore and his seven-year-old daughter, Sloane, filmed part of their music video for "No Bad Days" at the Climate Pledge Arena during a Seattle Kraken hockey game.
 Sloane directed the entire music video, which was released March 3, 2023.